Deltares/ProbabilisticLibrary/readme.md

 ### Jupyter notebooks
 Several Jupyter notebooks are available to demonstrate how to use the Probabilistic Library through the Python wrapper:

+See the [Gallery](/sources/Deltares.Probabilistic.PWrapper.Notebooks/gallery/gallery.md) for several demonstrations and instructions how to use the Probabilistic Library.

 1. Distribution functions:
     * [Overview of the available distribution functions](sources/Deltares.Probabilistic.PWrapper.Notebooks/overview_distribution_functions.ipynb)